Tenure Track Faculty

 Antony M Jose, Assistant Professor.
 Ph.D.
 Yale University, 2005.
 Movement of RNA between animal cells and across generations.

-Vincent Lee, Assistant Professor.
+Vincent Lee, Associate Professor.
 Ph.D.
 University of California - Los Angeles, 2000.
 Host-pathogen interactions, molecular mechanisms of pathogenesis in Pseudomonas aeruginosa, allosteric regulation of molecular complexes.

 Zhongchi Liu, Professor.
 Ph.D.
 Harvard University, 1990.
 Molecular genetics of flower development in Arabidopsis.

 Roy Mariuzza, Professor.
 Ph.D.
 Biochemistry, University of Paris (1986).
 Structural and molecular basis of ligand recognition by cell surface receptors of the immune system.